Giacomo Colonna (cardinal): Life

 Giacomo Colonna was the second son of Oddone and Margherita Orsini Colonna, and as such, a member of two of the most powerful and influential families in Rome.
 He was an older brother of Blessed Margherita Colonna.
 His father died when he was still a boy.
 His mother, a pious woman, was sister to Matteo Rosso Orsini.
-When she died, about 1570, Giacomo and his older brother, Giovanni, looked after their younger sister.
+When she died, about 1265, Giacomo and his older brother, Giovanni, looked after their younger sister.

 Colonna studied law at the University of Bologna.
 When Margherita reached her late teens there was talk of arranging an appropriate marriage for her.
 However, she preferred to retire to religious life.
-She was initially opposed by her brother Giovanni, but supported by Giacomo, a Franciscan friar.
+She was initially opposed by her brother Giovanni, but supported by Giacomo.

 At the consistory of 12 March 1278, his first cousin, Pope Nicholas III created him a cardinal, naming him cardinal deacon of Santa Maria in Via Lata.
 In 1288, Pope Nicholas IV named Giovanni's son, Pietro Colonna, a cardinal.
 Giacomo and Pietro opposed the election of Benedetto Caetani as Pope Boniface VIII on the grounds that they disputed the legality of Pope Celestine V's resignation.